Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Privacy Preserving Heatmap Protocol

 \subsubsection{Masking Against Non-Binary Query Vector.}

-The aim of this mask is to ensure that an infected individual's location data gets aggregated not more than once.
-Note that, the HE scheme plaintext space are the integers modulo $t$.
-Therefore, the inputs to our protocol - the vector $\vec{x}$ and the matrix $Z$ - consist of elements in $\Z_t$.
-As outlined above it is crucial to the protocol's privacy that input vector is binary, i.e., only contains $0$s and $1$s.
-If this is not the case, the client could arbitrarily modify a single person's contribution to the overall aggregated result, which can leak private information.
-Since the server only receives an encryption of the input vector, simply checking for binary values is not an option.
+Note that the HE schemes plaintext space usually is $\Z_p$, i.e., the integers modulo a prime $p$.
+Therefore, the inputs to our protocol -- the vector $\vec{x}$ and the matrix $Z$ -- consist of elements in $\Z_p$.
+As outlined above, it is crucial to the protocol's privacy that the input vector is binary, i.e., only contains $0$s and $1$s.
+If this is not the case, the health authority could arbitrarily modify a single person's contribution to the overall aggregated result.
+It is essential for DP considerations to bound the maximum possible contribution of a single individual (sensitivity).

-However, we can use similar techniques to the ones used in Bulletproofs~\cite{DBLP:conf/sp/BunzBBPWM18} to provide assurance that the query vector $\vec{x}\in\Z_t^N$ only contains binary elements.
+Since the MNO only receives an encryption of the input vector, simply checking for binary values is not an option.
+However, we can use similar techniques to the ones used in Bulletproofs~\cite{DBLP:conf/sp/BunzBBPWM18} to provide assurance that the query vector $\vec{x}\in\Z_p^N$ contains only binary elements.
 First, we will exploit the following general observation.
-Let $\vec{d} = \vec{x} - \vec{1}$, then $\vec{x} \circ \vec{d}$ is the zero vector if $\vec{x}$ is binary.
-Note that, $\vec{d}$ can be computed by the server.
-The result of Hadamard product $\vec{x} \circ \vec{d}$ can be aggregated into a single value by calculating the inner product $\langle \vec{x}, \vec{d}\rangle$, which will again be zero if $\vec{x}$ is binary.
-The server then adds a random integer $y$ to reduce the probability for the client to cheat by letting several entries of $\vec{x}$ cancel each other out during the inner product, which gives the mask:
+Let $\vec{d} = \vec{x} - \vec{1}$, then $\vec{x} \circ \vec{d}$ is the zero vector iff $\vec{x}$ is binary.
+Note that the MNO can compute an encryption of $\vec{d}$ from the encrypted input vector.
+The result of the Hadamard product $\vec{x} \circ \vec{d}$ can be aggregated into a single value by calculating the inner product $\langle \vec{x}, \vec{d}\rangle$, which will again be zero if $\vec{x}$ is binary.
+The MNO also multiplies $\vec{x}$ with powers of a random integers $y$ to reduce the probability of the health authority cheating by letting several entries of $\vec{x}$ cancel each other out during the inner product, which gives the mask: